Malians vote in presidential runoff amid security concerns

-BAMAKO, Mali (AP) — Malians are voting Sunday in a second round presidential election to determine if incumbent Ibrahim Boubacar Keita will remain in office in this sprawling West African nation threatened by rising extremist violence.
-He faces off against opposition leader Soumaila Cisse.
+BAMAKO, Mali (AP) — Malians voted Sunday in a second round presidential election between incumbent Ibrahim Boubacar Keita and opposition leader Soumaila Cissewill in this sprawling West African nation threatened by rising extremist violence.

 Sunday’s polls opened to light rain and light turnout.
 Many worry that the vote could be marred by violence.
 In the July 29 first-round presidential vote, extremists killed three election workers and destroyed some voting materials.

-Nearly 43 percent of voters made it to the polls last month and despite the relatively low turnout officials called the vote well-conducted.
+Nearly 43 percent of voters made it to the polls last month and at least 671 polling stations were closed.
+Despite the relatively low turnout officials called the vote well-conducted.

 Mali has grown more insecure since Keita beat Cisse in a second round election in 2013.